Moles During Pregnancy – Causes, Risks, and Treatment

 Is Getting Moles During Pregnancy Harmful?

 Moles occurring during pregnancy aren’t necessarily harmful.
-However, you need to look out for a few signs of old and new raised moles during pregnancy, just in case, and get your skin checked during this time to ensure that it is safe.
+However, you need to look out for a few signs of old and new raised moles in pregnancy, just in case, and get your skin checked during this time to ensure that it is safe.
 Here is what you need to look out for:

 - Some benign moles can change to malignant melanoma.
 Melanoma is a fast-growing black spot and a fast-growing skin cancer (2).